 Spend the Holidays in a Castle

-Instead of going home for the holidays, why not consider giving yourself the royal treatment?
+Who says there's no place like home for the holidays?
+Why not give yourself the royal treatment?
 Rent a room or apartment in one of these surprisingly economical real-life castles, and toast the season as though the whole Christmas feast is in your honor.
-Long live Budget Travelers!

 Thirlestane Castle: Lauder, Scotland